 Where to see Monkeys in Phuket

-I get the impression that a lot of visitors to Phuket want to see a monkey .. and preferably not in the zoo (the zoo will not appear on this list).
+I get the impression that a lot of visitors to Phuket want to see a monkey, and preferably not in the zoo (the zoo is on this list).
 Now, I am a bit blasé when it comes to monkeys.
 I have seen plenty.
 I have traveled in Africa, been face to face with a baboon outside my tent, seen hundreds of vervet monkeys in the Masai Mara, and I have seen gorillas in the Ruwenzori mountains (gorillas are not monkeys of course - they are apes).
 Nevertheless, I am still happy to see wild monkeys.
 There are not many wild animals left in Phuket - the island was jungle covered 200 years ago, and Phuket used to have wild elephants, tigers, rhino and a lot more.
 Industry in the form of tin mining and especially rubber led to clearance of much of the jungle during the 19th and early 20th century, long before any tourists came here.
 There are some untouched jungly areas, but much of the land is cultivated, and there are no tigers here anymore!
 Monkeys however are adaptable, and can live in just about any kind of environment.
-There are quite a number of places where you can see monkeys in the Phuket area....
+There are many places where you can see monkeys in the Phuket area.

 • Monkey Hill - More Information

 Also on the north side of Phuket Town, Rang Hill (I am sure) never used to have monkeys some years ago, I do not recall seeing any until the last few years.
 Rang Hill is quite popular as a viewpoint, a place to eat or get some fresh air and exercise.
 Our last few visits, there have been monkeys a-plenty taking handouts or sifting through garbage.
 They just tend to hang around the carpark area and not the restaurants.

 • Rang Hill - More Information

 Sirey Island (east of Phuket Town)